 We haven't had a boiler for two years so we don't have hot water or radiators and we find bathing is quite a struggle.
-Several grandparents mention being unable to afford holidays:

 "It's been very hard financially, yes.
 I get tax child credit and, I think it's a guardian's allowance which is £12 a week or something for each child.
 We live in a two bed bungalow and when they first came we had to make one bedroom into two bedrooms, providing them with new beds and stuff. ...No holiday and things like that for them.
 We've only been able to provide one holiday for the children and that's what I won in a competition."